chocolatey/choco-wiki/CreatePackages.md

 If you allow customizing the installation path, then append instructions on how to do that, too.

+## Non-supported versions of Windows
+Right now if the package is only supported on particular versions of Windows, you should absolutely fail the package.
+An installed package indicates success.
+If you pass a warning message but don't also throw an error, that means the package installed successfully.
+Folks using the package are going to be confused because they will then expect that the underlying software is also installed.
+Do yourself a favor and check the version of Windows and throw an error if it is not a supported version.
+Under no circumstances should you bypass with a warning, because a warning is still a success.

+**NOTE**: We will ultimately enhance the nuspec and take care of this for you automatically.
+Until we get there, follow the above avenue.

 ## Upgrading

 There is no concept of upgrading in Chocolatey.
 Instead, your [[chocolateyInstall.ps1|ChocolateyInstallPS1]] script should support installing on top of any previous versions of your package.